-Ireland through to Eurovision final
+First 10 Eurovision finalists chosen

 The Czech Republic's Mikolas Josef has been touted as the nation's answer to Justin Bieber.
 The 22-year-old's rendition of Lie To Me - a bouncy, swaggering tale of young love - has clear mainstream appeal.

-He had to go to hospital after sustaining a neck injury sustained during rehearsals.
+He had to go to hospital after sustaining a neck injury during rehearsals.

-Other notable acts included Finland's Saara Aalto, who won over UK audiences during her time on the X Factor 2016, despite losing out in that contest to Matt Terry.
+Other notable acts included Finland's Saara Aalto, who won over UK audiences during her time on The X Factor in 2016, despite losing out in that contest to Matt Terry.

-Ryan O'Shaughnessy represented Ireland, who have more Eurovision wins - seven - than any other country, but have not won the competition since 1996.
+Ryan O'Shaughnessy represented Ireland, which has more Eurovision wins - seven - than any other country, but has not won the competition since 1996.

 His song Together is about the end of a love affair and features two males dancers as the splitting couple.

+Some viewers may remember him for reaching the Britain's Got Talent final in 2012.

-Azerbaijan had previously never failed to qualify from a Eurovision Song Contest semi-final.
+The nine unsuccessful countries included Azerbaijan, which had previously never failed to qualify from a Eurovision Song Contest semi-final since first entering a decade ago.

-A further 18 countries will take part in the second semi-final on Thursday ahead of the grand final at Lisbon's Altice Arena on Saturday night.
+The other stories to fall at the semi-final stage were Armenia, Belarus, Croatia, FYR Macedonia, Iceland and Switzerland.

-The UK's hopes this year rest on London-born singer SuRie, who will perform her ballad Storms during Saturday's final.
+The UK's hopes in the grand final at Lisbon's Altice Arena on Saturday night will rest on London-born singer SuRie, who will perform her ballad Storm.

-Speaking at the first semi-final, the singer whose real name is Susanna Marie Cork, said she was excited for Saturday, adding: "It's such a dream."
+Speaking at the first semi-final, the singer, whose real name is Susanna Marie Cork, said she was excited for Saturday, adding: "It's such a dream."